selsamman/bisync/README.md

 bisync is intended for source code repositories.
 It is not a general purpose synchronization mechanism.
 Among it's limitations are:
 * Not handling symlinks
-* Not handling file attributes such as read-only
+* Not handling file attributes such as read-only or executable
+* Not handling ownership of files